-The pop-up of today has come a long way, and these snazzy recreational vehicles are now more efficient than ever.
+The pop up camper weight of today has come a long way, and these snazzy recreational vehicles are now more efficient than ever.

 If you’ve been dreaming of owning one of these campers, you’ll need to choose the perfect fit for your travel plans, and by far the biggest factor to consider is its weight.